 No student is permitted to enroll for correspondence or extension courses while he/she is carrying a maximum load at Vol State.

-A student who has completed 24 hours in residence at Vol State and who lacks no more than six semester hours, or two courses, toward completion of degree requirements may earn these additional credits by acceptable correspondence or extension work, or by residence at another approved institution.
+A student who has completed at least 25 percent of semester credit in residence at Volunteer State Community College toward completion of degree requirements may earn additional credits by acceptable correspondence or extension work, or by residence at another approved institution.

 We do not automatically award credit from international colleges.
 However, if you feel the course content is equivalent to a course taught at the same level at Vol State, you may submit an educational credential evaluation from one of the agencies provided at http://www.naces.org/members.htm.